orthanc-mirrors/orthanc-stone/README.md

 in `~/apps/emsdk`.
 If you wish to use it in another way, please edit the `build-wasm.sh` file.

+ninja (`sudo apt-get install -y ninja-build`) is used instead of make, for performance reasons.

 Installation and usage ----------------------

 Build instructions are similar to that of Orthanc: